combient/influx-k8s/README.md

  monitoring
 - Guide: [Run InfluxDB backend and Cronos + Grafana UI on Kubernetes](docs/influxdb.md).

-Configuration and docs is a clone from the [Heapster](https://github.com/kubernetes/heapster) project
+Configuration and docs is a clone from the [Heapster](https://github.com/kubernetes/heapster) project, licence is Apache